jeshaiahkhor/pi_lims/README.md

 ### Bash scripts
 📄 `archive_clear.sh` - File archiver; clears all files in the `/home/pi/data_files/archive/` directory when run.

-📄 `auto_prune.sh` - CSV pruner; activates the master `venv`, runs the `log_prune.py` script, and deactivates the master `venv`.

 📄 `auto_scan.sh` - File scanner & transferrer; activates the master `venv`, runs the `modify_scan.py` script, and deactivates the master `venv`.

 ### Python files
-📄 `log_prune.py` - Reads the existing `scan_log.csv` file and checks the scan number of the latest scan - if it is more than 600, trims the file to the last 600 scans.

 📄 `modify_scan.py` - Scans the `/home/pi/data_files/` directory for the last modified date of all files (excluding those in the `/archive/` directory).
 Files with last modified dates more recent than the time of the current run are sent via Fabric/Paramiko's SSH protocols to the `/home/nl_jesh/raw_data_central/` directory of the mini PC.
 The local file is then moved to the `/home/pi/data_files/archive/` directory.
 Also updates the log file `scan_log.csv` with details of the most recent run.